manavm1990/curriculum/docs/177/4/assignments/hw-1.md

 - Accessibility
 - Semantic HTML

-Mainly, if you just make sure that you are adhering to any/all of the errors that StyleLint is throwing at you, you should be good to go.
-Also, be mindful of the HTML structure and make sure that it is semantic.
+Be mindful of the HTML structure and make sure that it is semantic.
 Keep in mind what was mentioned in the podcast from the previous week.

 In addition, here are some points to keep in mind based on previous submissions from students: